 - find it harder than before to do everyday things in different situations or environments

-- talk about suicide or harming themselves.
+- be obsessed with death, or talk about suicide or harming themselves.

 If you’re concerned about your child, talk to your GP, who can put you in contact with an appropriate professional.

 Helping teenagers with autism spectrum disorder and depression